We are working to strengthen corporate governance in order to achieve sustainable growth and increase corporate value.

 Annual Remuneration of Board Members

-Remuneration for directors was decided at the General Meeting of Shareholders on June 29, 2021, and after said meeting, there are nine directors (including three independent directors), for whose annual compensation there is a maximum of 1.2 billion yen (of which 100 million yen is for independent directors).
-Included is a maximum annual sum of 200 million yen (200 thousand shares) as transfer-restricted share-based compensation.
+Remuneration for directors was decided at the General Meeting of Shareholders on June 29, 2021, and after said meeting, there are nine directors (of whom three are independent directors), for whose annual compensation there is a maximum of ¥1.2 billion (of which ¥100 million is for independent directors).
+Included in that is a maximum annual sum of ¥200 million (200 thousand shares) as transfer-restricted share-based compensation.

 Remuneration for corporate auditors was decided at the General Meeting of Shareholders on June 29, 2000.
-Since the said meeting, there are four corporate auditors, for whose monthly compensation there is a maximum of 13 million yen.
+Since the meeting, there have been four corporate auditors, for whose monthly compensation there is a maximum of ¥13 million.

 |||

-(note) The above count of directors and corporate auditors who received compensation includes one director and one corporate auditor who retired at the conclusion of the 25th Ordinary General Meeting of Shareholders held on June 29, 2023.
+* The above count of directors and corporate auditors who received compensation includes four directors who retired at the conclusion of the 26th Ordinary General Meeting of Stockholders held on June 27, 2024

 Internal Control System

 We follow the Basic Policy for Building an Internal Control System to ensure suitable and efficient operations at the company and group companies.
-Our approach is to improve and strengthen systems that are currently in operation, and to review and reappraise essential matters.
+Our basic approach is to improve and strengthen systems that are currently in operation, and to review and reappraise essential matters.
 Regarding internal audits, under the direction of the officer in charge, we collaborate with auditors to formulate an internal audit plan that is approved by the company's directors.
-In FY2024, we audited five of our offices, 11 domestic group companies and one overseas group company.
-During the audits, we check the effectiveness, efficiency and compliance with regulations of the Group's corporate operations, identify areas for improvement, and provide advice and recommendations.
+In FY2025, we audited four of our offices and 10 domestic group companies.
+During the audits, we check the effectiveness, efficiency, and compliance with regulations of the Taiheiyo Cement Group's corporate operations, identify areas for improvement, and provide advice and recommendations.
 We also comply with the Companies Act and the Financial Instruments and Exchange Act, and handle matters related to internal control evaluations and disclosure systems associated with financial reporting.

 Additionally, auditors are dispatched from the relevant business divisions or management departments to group companies as necessary to conduct audits.
 For companies to which we do not dispatch auditors, we require them to periodically conduct self-diagnoses of the status of internal controls.
 Additionally, we regularly hold online meetings with the auditing divisions of key overseas group companies to review their internal control systems.
 Any issues raised in internal audits are presented at a meeting attended by management of Group companies to prevent recurrence.